interObservers

 1. Empathize

-The Design Thinking process begins by understanding the problem.
+The design thinking process begins by understanding the problem.
 This includes consulting with experts and immersing yourself in the physical environment to better understand the issue at hand.
-Without empathy, Design Thinking would not be as successful because it is the only way to set aside assumptions and gain insight into users and their needs.
+Without it, design thinking would not be as successful because it is the only way to set aside assumptions and gain insight into users and their needs.

-The goal of this stage is to gather as much information about the user and their needs.
+This stage aims to gather as much information about the user and their needs.
 This includes creating surveys, talking with users in person or over a phone line, observing people using similar products, etc.

 2. Define (the problem)

-The Define stage is the time to put together all of your findings and observations from the Empathize process.
-Then, you’ll analyze what you’ve been able to find out so far, synthesizing it into a problem statement that’s based on a human-centered manner.
+The define stage is the time to gather all your findings and observations from the empathizing process.
+Then, you’ll analyze what you’ve been able to find out so far, synthesizing it into a problem statement based in a human-centered manner.

 In this stage, the designers will research and develop ideas for features that could solve user problems.
 One way they can do this is by asking questions like “What are some potential solutions?” or “Is there a better solution to our problem than what we have now?”.

 Brainstorming and Worst Possible Idea sessions are great tools for the beginning stages of problem-solving.
-They help with creativity, new ideas, expanding our understanding of a difficult situation or task at hand.
-It’s essential to get as many ideas out there during these brainstorming sessions because you never know what will work!
+They help with creativity, new ideas, and expanding our understanding of a difficult situation or task at hand.
+Getting as many ideas out there during these brainstorming sessions is essential because you never know what will work!

-It would be best if you got as many ideas or solutions to solve a problem in the Ideation phase and pick other techniques by the end of it so you can find out which one is best.
+It would be best if you got as many ideas or solutions to solve a problem in the Ideation phase and pick other techniques by the end to find out which one is best.

 Prototypes might be shared within the team and other departments outside that original department to identify which solution will work best.
-This phase can also include testing on small groups who were not involved during any previous stages to get an unbiased opinion about what works best.
+This phase can also include testing on small groups not involved during previous stages to get an unbiased opinion about what works best.

 By the end of this stage, you’ll have a better idea if your product will work for customers and what needs to be changed.